CADmium-Co/CADmium/README.md

 - [ ] TrackballControls
   - [ ] Zoom camera to cursor, not center
   - [ ] Fix pan speed being mismatched on x and y
+  - [ ] allow users to change the settings. ie scroll wheel to zoom, double click middle wheel for zoom extents, shit middle press move for rotate...
 - [ ] Export
   - [x] Proper scaling on .obj and .step exports
   - [ ] .dxf export for sketches